MediaCrush/mediacrush.github.io/_posts/2013-11-01-Transparency-reports.md

 layout: post
 ---

 Hey there!
 Got the October reports for you.
-Thanks a bunch to our donations this month!
+Thanks a bunch to our donors for supporting us this month!

 Interesting reports are shown in bold.